Soccer players union promises to defend Olympic protesters

 The United States will be the women’s favorite if the team advances from a regional qualifying tournament.
 The team’s co-captain in qualifying is Megan Rapinoe, who has taken a strong stand speaking out on social issues.

-“If the IOC decides to discipline players on this occasion, we will certainly stand by them to defend them,” Baer-Hoffman said.
+“If the IOC decides to discipline players on this occasion, we will certainly stand by them to defend them,” Baer-Hoffmann said.

+Not all of the more than 10,000 athletes in Tokyo, competing in 33 sports, have the same collective protection as soccer players.

+“There is a danger you will have two classes of athletes at the Olympics,” said Brendan Schwab, executive director of the World Players Association, citing those who either have or lack resources to defend themselves.